pulsardev/netsix/README.md

-# netsix-vue
+# Netsix

-> An electron-vue project
+> Netsix allows you to share videos with your friends in a real peer-to-peer manner using WebRTC.

 ## Build Setup